Mikaela/mikaela.github.io/blog/_posts/2015-06-08-private_secret_channels.md

 redirect_from: /english/2015/06/08/private_secret_channels.html
 ---

-*People often wonder about this and I thought that I could probably write about this, how do you make IRC channel secret/private, either hiding it from other people or not letting others in.*
+_People often wonder about this and I thought that I could probably write about this, how do you make IRC channel secret/private, either hiding it from other people or not letting others in._

-*Modes spbiI are standard and should be the same on all IRCds.
-I am also assuming that your network uses Atheme IRC Services or fork of it.*
+_Modes spbiI are standard and should be the same on all IRCds.
+I am also assuming that your network uses Atheme IRC Services or fork of it._

 To make channel secret, there are two useful modes.
 You might also want to mlock them with `/msg chanserv help set mlock`.

-* +s — hides the channel from all channel lists (for non-opers) -i).
+- +s — hides the channel from all channel lists (for non-opers) -i).
 Keep in mind that you always see channels that you are on or share with other people in whois. +p also prevents `/knock` (which is command to request invite to the channel) on some IRCds.

 Other nice modes that you may be interested in are:

-* +b — (ban) depnding on does your network support extbans, try `/quote help extban`.
+- +b — (ban) depnding on does your network support extbans, try `/quote help extban`.
-* +r — on Charybdis prevents unidentified users from joining the channel, you will want this with RESTRICTED.
+- +r — on Charybdis prevents unidentified users from joining the channel, you will want this with RESTRICTED.
-    * InspIRCd uses +R
+  - InspIRCd uses +R
-* + S — on Charybdis prevents users not using SSL/TLS from joining.
+- - S — on Charybdis prevents users not using SSL/TLS from joining.
-    * InspIRCd uses +z
+    - InspIRCd uses +z

 And to make channel private, there are two ways, mode +i/+I and ChanServ RESTRICTED (auto-kban unauthorized users).